koofree/swizzle-scraper/README.md

     youtube_video_comment : Scraping youtube comments on a video.
 Target id is video id. facebook_page_comment : Scraping facebook comments on a page.
 Target id is page id. facebook_group_comment : Scraping facebook comments on a group.
-Target id is group id.
+Target id is group id. twitter_search_comment : Scraping twitter comments by search.
+Target id is search query. twitter_user_comment : Scraping twitter comments on a user.
+Target is is display name of twitter.

 ### Do you want more then scrapers?
 Contact to one of these.